 If you feel that you may be under pressure to undergo FGM you can:

-- Call the police or speak to an adult that you trust such as a teacher or youth worker.
+– Speak to an adult that you trust such as a teacher or youth worker

 – Speak to the LB Redbridge Child Protection and Assessment Team on 020 8708 3885 (weekdays) or 020 8708 5897 (evenings and weekends)